ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 semantics, and to use smart pointers to make memory management easy.

 The compiler will also catch a large number of type or misuse errors.
-With this core functionality in place, you have all you need to actually implement matrix operations in the next section.
+With this core functionality in place, you have all you need to implement matrix operations in the next section.